charlie0129/go-template/README.md

 This is a skeleton project for a Go application, which captures the best build techniques I have learned to date.
 It is inspired by [thockin/go-build-template](https://github.com/thockin/go-build-template), but heavily modified to suit my needs even better.

-This has only been tested on Linux and macOS.
+This has only been tested on (mostly) Linux and macOS.
 Windows support is very unlikely to come.

 ## Features